Hezbollah says Saudi Arabia forced Lebanese PM Saad al-Hariri to quit

 Nasrallah said he would not comment on accusations levelled against Hezbollah by Hariri, describing his resignation announcement as a Saudi statement.

-Hariri's resignation toppled a coalition government that included Hezbollah, thrusting Lebanon back into the frontline of the Saudi-Iranian regional rivalry and risking an open-ended political crisis and sectarian tensions in Lebanon.
+Hariri's resignation toppled a coalition government that included Hezbollah, thrusting Lebanon back into the frontline of the Saudi-Iranian regional rivalry and risking an open-ended political crisis.

 The government was formed late last year in a political deal that ended years of deadlock, and last month it produced Lebanon's first budget since 2005.

-He said "legitimate questions" were being asked in Lebanon over whether Hariri had been detained in Saudi Arabia, adding that Lebanon's political leaders expected him to return to the country on Thursday "if he is allowed" to travel.

-Hariri allies in Lebanon have denied suggestions that he had been detained.
+Hariri allies in Lebanon have denied suggestions he had been detained and a photograph was published on his Twitter account showing him with Saudi Arabia's newly appointed ambassador to Lebanon, Walid al-Yaaqoub.

+News of high-level arrests in Saudi Arabia fuelled social media speculation in Lebanon that Hariri, a Saudi national, was a target.
+Nasrallah said "there was legitimate concern", asking if Hariri had anything to do "with this internal struggle between the princes".

+Saudi Oger, the construction firm owned by the Hariri family, has faced a multibillion-dollar debt restructuring.
+The company was hit by a decline in oil prices led to sharp state spending cuts in the kingdom.

 Saudi-owned newspaper Asharq al-Awsat cited unnamed sources close to Hariri as speculating that he would probably remain outside Lebanon because of the security threat against him.